MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ||Change a setting.|
 || Sign out.|

+> [!TIP]
+> You can work with a guide as an author or operator and make a call at the same time.
+This is useful if you need to consult with a remote expert on a procedure.
+The remore expert can see everything that you see on your HoloLens and provide instructions as needed.
+You can also make a call

 ## The Main menu is at your beck and call

 The Main menu is always attached to your hand.
-You don't need to remember where you last used it in space.
-To open it, just look at the palm of your hand.
+No need to remember where you last accessed it in your environment.
+To open it again, just look at the palm of your hand.
 You can interact with the menu with one or two hands.

+## What's next?

+[Make a call]